opengisch/QField-docs/en/prepare/attributes-form.rst

      :width: 600px
      :alt: Attachement field settings

 The path should be set to relative.
-The pictures are stored then in a sub-directory of the project, where the link stored in the textfield is pointing to.
+The pictures, pdf and docs are stored then in a sub-directory of the project, where the link stored in the textfield is pointing to.

 In QField the picture is displayed.
 By clicking the camera symbol the camera is started to update the picture with a new photo.